-For creative writers, the work can be personal and for some the risk of the workshop not forming a gift-giving circle can be too high.
+For creative writers, the work can be personal, and for some the risk of the workshop's not forming a gift-giving circle can be too high.
 Such writers may find the experience devastating, and others will avoid the workshop altogether or quickly leave it.
 I've been in poetry writers' workshops where individuals have fled in tears, left the particular workshop, abandoned all workshops, and have quit writing.
-In the creative writing community, there seem to be fewer people than in the technical and scientific writing community who recognize that the writers' workshop is a gift-based community, and remnants of the performance attitude and the idea that by cutting down another's work, one's reputation is enhanced-as if the one who can rip another writer the hardest is somehow the most artistic.
+In the creative writing community, apparently fewer people than in the technical and scientific writing community recognize that the writers' workshop is a gift-based community.
+Some in the creative writing community still hold on to remnants of the performance attitude and the idea that by cutting down another's work, one's reputation is enhanced-as if the one who can rip another writer the hardest is somehow the most artistic.

-In the software world, I have observed individuals become embarrassed, turning beet-color on hearing certain comments, but this is rare.
-The difference between the two communities is that the creative writing community is older, more personally invested in the work, and, in general, more jaded to the workshop, and the software community is younger, more professionally invested in work, and more enamoured of the workshop and how it seems to work through magic.
+In the software world, I have observed individuals become embarrassed, turning beet red on hearing certain comments, but this is rare.
+The difference between the two communities is that the creative writing community is older, more personally invested in the work, and, in general, more jaded to the workshop.
+The software community is younger, more professionally invested in work, and more enamored of the workshop and how it seems to work through magic.

-The adoption of work-in-progress as an attitude has three consequences: It provides the gift that starts the community, it determines the culture of the community, and it provides a safety net for the individual contributor.
+The adoption of work in progress as an attitude has three consequences: It provides the gift that starts the community, it determines the culture of the community, and it provides a safety net for the individual contributor.